apache/couchdb-documentation/src/api/ddoc/views.rst

 ---------------------

-In addition to searching by the content of textual fields, you can also sort your results by their distance from a geographic coordinate.
+In addition to searching by the content of textual fields, you can also sort your results by their distance from a geographic coordinate using Lucene's built-in geospatial capabilities.

 To sort your results in this way, you must index two numeric fields,